 In the far south the Hong Kong botanical garden and the nearby managed marshlands at Mai Po are definitely worth a mention – herons, egrets, black-faced spoonbills can be seen.

-Many species from China have found their abroad.
+Many species of Chinese wildlife have found their abroad.
 In the UK, the Muntjac and Chinese water deer have flourished after escaping from parks and zoos.
 The colorful Mandarin duck is now widespread and the pheasant, of which there are several species, is another bird originating from Asia.
 It is, however, for the many beautiful garden plants we owe the heaviest debt to China.
 Europe not only copied Chinese garden design but also imported plants.
-In the late nineteenth century plant hunters brought back many beautiful plants from China which now grace our gardens including: azaleas; rhododendrons; peonies; kolkwitzias; weigelas; peaches; ornamental roses; jasmines; daphnes and lilies.
+In the late nineteenth century plant hunters such as Robert Fortune ➚ brought back many beautiful plants from China which now grace our gardens including: azaleas; rhododendrons; winter jasmines; bleeding hearts; peonies; kolkwitzias; weigelas; peaches; ornamental roses; jasmines; daphnes and lilies.